veraalex97/GulpStarter/README.md

-#Learn GulpJS, automate your front end process then push to production using Express/NodeJS :)
+#Learn GulpJS and automate your front end process then push to production using Express/NodeJS :)

 <h4>First things first.
 Let's install some of the things we need.</h4>
 =======